phinicota/docker-solus/README.md

-# Solus on Docker
+# Solus Linux running in Docker

-# Create the docker image
+# Create the base image for docker

 ## On solus system